rmholmes/MOM_diatherm_analysis/README.md

 `Heat_Budget_Plot_LatT.m` to plot latitude-temperature slices of the various diathermal and meridional heat fluxes.

+If you already have the processed .mat files (averaged over the last 10 years of the MOM025 Control simulation) which are publically available at the UNSW Data Archive (doi TBA), then the plotting routine Heat_Budget_Plot_LatT.m should produce the figures used in the GRL article.

 If you run into any problems please email me at `ryan.holmes@unsw.edu.au`